 "VMware NSX is expensive and everything is licensed.
 We have to pay for each individual feature."

 "The price is based on the virtual desktop infrastructure(VDI) side and also is dependant on the size of the environment.
 The price is expensive and it could attract more purchasers in smaller organisations if it was reduced."

-Extreme VDX is ranked 20th in Ethernet Switches with 2 reviews while VMware NSX is ranked 1st in Network Virtualization with 21 reviews.
-Extreme VDX is rated 8.6, while VMware NSX is rated 7.8.
+Extreme VDX is ranked 20th in Ethernet Switches with 1 review while VMware NSX is ranked 1st in Network Virtualization with 23 reviews.
+Extreme VDX is rated 8.0, while VMware NSX is rated 7.8.
 The top reviewer of Extreme VDX writes "A simple and stable solution with a web interface and two-factor authentication".
-On the other hand, the top reviewer of VMware NSX writes "Allows for seamless micro-segmentation and the support is exceptional".
-Extreme VDX is most compared with Cisco Catalyst Switches, Cisco Nexus, Dell PowerConnect Switches, ExtremeSwitching and Fortinet FortiSwitch - Data Center, whereas VMware NSX is most compared with Cisco ACI, Nutanix Flow, Cisco Secure Workload, Guardicore Centra and Cisco SD-WAN.
+On the other hand, the top reviewer of VMware NSX writes "A flexible option for managing security, but setup is complex and documentation is lacking".
+Extreme VDX is most compared with Cisco Catalyst Switches, Cisco Nexus, Dell PowerConnect Switches, ExtremeSwitching and Fortinet FortiSwitch - Data Center, whereas VMware NSX is most compared with Cisco ACI, Cisco Secure Workload, Nutanix Flow, Guardicore Centra and Cisco SD-WAN.